BadSpell/TunnelService/README.md

 ## Installation
--  First, Add the following three lines to the `/etc/ssh/sshd_config` file and restart the ssh service in your ssh server.
+-  Add the following lines to the `/etc/ssh/sshd_config` in your server and restart the ssh service to take effect.
 ```
 GatewayPorts clientspecified
 ClientAliveInterval 15